neilllandman/laravel-multitoken-auth/README.md

 (Full documentation to follow some day)

-Add the following to your composer.json:
+Add the following at the bottom of your composer.json to access the repo

     "repositories": [